What is it that we aim for?

 Skateboarding as a tool

-The concrete skatepark will consist of all kinds of obstacles varying from curbs, rails, banks, to a bowl and a more open space for practicing tricks on the flat ground.
-Within the open space a basketball court will be built for ball sports.
+The concrete skateparks will consist of all kinds of obstacles, varying from curbs, rails, banks to transitions and open space for practicing flat ground tricks.

-When finished, our partnering association of Mozambican skateboarders ASM with Maputo-Skate will facilitate regular skateboard lectures with the support of Skate-Aid.
+When finished our partnering organizations, namely Maputo-Skate and ASM will facilitate regular skateboard lectures with the support of other local organizations.

 The goal of the project is to make a small but significant impact on the lives of children in Maputo and offer them a playful and creative way to learn and make friendships.

 Exhibitions of all kinds

-The very walls of the skatepark will serve as an open canvas to both artists and kids who wish to try new techniques of painting.
+The very walls of both skateparks will serve as an open canvas to artists and kids who wish to try new techniques of painting.

-The contiguous youth center will provide a safe zone for hosting video premieres, concerts, workshops, photo or art exhibitions and other.
+The contiguous youth centers will provide a safe zone for hosting video premieres, concerts, workshops, photo or art exhibitions.

 Learning through play

-To link up the construction with an academic research.
-Three main research perspectives will be
+To link up the construction with an academic field three research perspectives will be developed.

-These projects will differ in specificity but will be centered upon the challenges faced by the
+These project will vary in specificity but will be centered upon the challenges faced by the youth in Maputo.

 The outcome of this research will be made open source so that further research can be conducted along these lines and provide new insights into the youth culture in Maputo.